lucianodelucchi/ReactiveRetort/README.md

-Retort
+ReactiveRetort
 ======
-Like the [original](http://en.wikipedia.org/wiki/Retort) only this one distills images :hammer:
+Like the [original](http://en.wikipedia.org/wiki/Retort) only this one distills images reactively :hammer: